Denver and Intermountain Railroad: Car No. 25

 Denver and Intermountain Number 25 is an interurban car built by the Woeber Car Company in Denver.
 It entered service in 1911 and was retired in 1950 with the end of streetcar operations in Denver.
 The car was purchased by the Rocky Mountain Railroad Club for $150 ($ adjusted for inflation) and continued to be used for excursions until 1953.
 After being briefly stored in Golden, it was moved to the Colorado Railroad Museum and stored outdoors.
 The Platte Valley Trolley intended to use the car for its heritage trolley service, but eventually chose another vehicle after No. 25 was moved to Denver Federal Center.
 Despite this, a restoration began in 1988.
 In 2010, ownership of the car was transferred to the West Corridor Historical Rail Cooperative, an agency supported by the Platte Valley Trolley and the City of Lakewood.
 It was listed on the National Register of Historic Places on January 12, 2012, being notable as the only known surviving standard gauge Woeber-built car of its type.
+Lakewood periodically hosts public open house visits with short rides.